-When she's not busy with intergalactic battles, shape shifting dragons, and blowing stuff up, Jennifer enjoys long hikes in the woods, bicycling, swimming, snorkeling, and of course, star gazing.
+When she's not busy with interplanetary wars, shape shifting dragons and blowing stuff up, Jennifer enjoys long hikes in the woods with her family and pups, gardening, bicycling, swimming, snorkeling, and stargazing.
 Find out more by visiting her website at jennifereaton.com

 Renegade Magic by Jennifer M. Eaton